oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 * **Milestone 2:** Implement the UI for the “Card-Level Improvements > Needs Guiding Responses” section of the improvements tab.
 This section should correctly display answers for the various different types of interactions (note that the mock in the “Useful Resources” section only shows one such type, which is TextInput answers).
 It should also display an “Address Answers” call-to-action which, when clicked, brings the user to the relevant part of the main exploration editor tab, which would also open the “Add Response” dialog box with a reminder of the wrong answers they still need to address, so that they can add new answer groups and feedback for them (see more details [here](https://docs.google.com/document/d/1qQbW9Z_cgJ1mwU0hzBpPVS_4WLT_l_08ZixLR1G2bvQ/edit#heading=h.c63b1rerczu8)).

 **Dependency on Release Schedule:**  Since this project involves a step to generate archival models, the timeline should be arranged so that this step can be run and verified during the appropriate release cycle.
+Note that releases can be delayed by up to a month, and you should account for such delays in your timeline.

 **Proposal notes:**